InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 ---
 <!--- Slide 6 --->

-Our goal for this talk is to get people to learn more about the ISPO working group
+Our objective is to help you discover the benefits of our ISPO working group.

 https://github.com/InnerSourceCommons/ispo-working-group/blob/main/CONTRIBUTING.md